-Maybe they just type a question in, and you answer it live right there on Facebook live or a YouTube live, and that makes conversation for people.
+Maybe they just type a question in, and you answer it live on Facebook live or a YouTube Live, and that makes conversation for people.
 I mean it’s a simple way to go and get people to start communicating with each other.

 Tip #4 Deliver a Specific Result

 Let’s think about this for a little bit.
-In the example, I gave before, the course that … The person that had the course about affiliate marketing, it was a great course, but the end result was what?
+In the example I gave before, the course that … The person that had the course about affiliate marketing, it was a great course, but the result was what?

 You had a blog.
 You had an affiliate.
 You were making money.
 What?
 What?
 There was no specific result that people were getting in the course.
 Now, backtrack a little bit here.

 That’s exactly what people want to learn.
 If you’re joining that course, people know what they are getting.
-That’s why that course probably does 10 times better.
+That’s why that course probably does ten times better.

-In fact, that guy charges roughly $2, 000 for that course and sells it every single day.
+That guy charges roughly $2000 for that course and sells it every single day.
 The other course, it probably makes sales, but my guess is, it’s probably not doing as well as the latter course.

 For example, in the course I created, Idea To Profit, the very thing that I’m teaching people was, “Hey, here’s how you come up with … I want to teach you how to come up with an idea, and I’m going to teach you how to make your first sale with that idea, with your side hustle idea.

 Now, if I would have just gone around and turned around and said, “Well, my course just teaches you how to start a side hustle.”
 That’s not specific enough.
-That’s very general in nature.
-I mean it’s just giving you this broad, “Hey, you start a side hustle.”
+That’s very general.
+It’s just giving you this broad, “Hey, you start a side hustle.”